NVIDIA/aistore/docs/authn.md

 <img src="images/token_revoke.png" alt="Revoke token workflow">

 AuthN supports both HTTP and HTTPS protocols.
-By default, AuthN starts as HTTP server listening on port 52001.
+By default, AuthN starts as an HTTP server listening on port 52001.
 If you enable HTTPS access, make sure that the configuration file options `server_crt` and `server_key` point to the correct SSL certificate and key.